Parser

 to_pandas() Dict[source]

-Method to convert a parsed address into a dictionary for pandas where the first key is the raw address and the followings keys are the address components, and the values are the value of those components.
+Method to convert a parsed address into a dictionary for pandas where the first key is the raw address and the following keys are the address components, and the values are the values of those components.
 For example, the parsed address <StreetNumber> 305 <StreetName> rue des Lilas will be converted into the following dictionary: {'Address': '305 rue des Lilas', 'StreetNumber':'305', 'StreetName': 'rue des Lilas'}.

 Returns: